RehamKhaled245/Data-Preprocessing-Project/README.md

-Play Store Apps Data Analysis

-Introduction

-The Play Store hosts a diverse range of applications, and analyzing this data helps developers and businesses understand market trends, improve their apps, and increase user engagement.

-In this project, we cleaned and preprocessed the Play Store dataset, addressed missing values, outliers, and other data issues to extract valuable insights.

-Dataset Description

-The dataset includes the following columns:

-Application name: Name of the application

-Category: Category of the app

-Rating: User rating of the app

-Reviews: Number of user reviews

-Size: Size of the app

-Installs: Number of installs

-Type: Free or Paid

-Price: Price of the app

-Content Rating: Target age group

-Genres: Genres the app belongs to

-Current Ver: Current version of the app

-Android Ver: Minimum Android version required

-Data Cleaning Tasks

-Fixed and standardized the "Rating," "Size," and "Price" columns

-Handled missing values and outliers

-Corrected categorical data in "Category" and "Android Ver"

-Analytical Questions and Results

-Most expensive app: Found the most expensive app on the Play Store

-Genre with highest number of apps: Identified the genre with the most apps

-Average size of free vs. paid apps: Compared the average size

-Top 5 most expensive apps with perfect rating: Listed these apps

-Apps with more than 50K reviews: Counted the number of apps

-Average price by genre and installs: Calculated the average price and visualized it

-Apps with rating > 4.7: Counted the number and calculated their average price

-Google's estimated revenue from apps with 5M+ installs: Estimated based on a 30% cut from app sales

-Maximum and minimum sizes of free vs. paid apps: Compared the sizes

-Correlation analysis: Explored the relationship between rating, reviews, size, and price

-Number of free/paid apps across content ratings: Visualized the distribution

-Apps compatible with Android version 4.x: Counted the compatible apps

-Visualizations

-Bar charts, scatter plots, and histograms to visualize trends

-Heatmaps to show correlations

-How to Run the Project

-Clone the repository

-Install the required libraries using pip install -r requirements.txt

-Open the Jupyter Notebook and follow the analysis step-by-step

-Conclusion

-This project provided valuable insights into Play Store apps, helping understand trends, app performance, and revenue potential.
+📱 Play Store Apps Data Analysis

+🌟 Introduction

+Google Play Store hosts a wide variety of applications, offering a wealth of data for analysis.
+This project focuses on cleaning, preprocessing, and analyzing this data to uncover valuable insights, understand market trends, and optimize app performance.

+🧹 Data Cleaning Tasks

+✅ Fix Ratings✅ Fix App Sizes✅ Fix Prices✅ Fix Categories✅ Fix Android Versions✅ Handle Missing Values✅ Detect and Handle Outliers✅ Resolve Any Additional Issues

+❓ Analytical Questions

+1️⃣ What is the most expensive app on the Play Store?2️⃣ Which genre has the highest number of apps?3️⃣ What is the average size of free vs. paid apps?4️⃣ What are the top 5 most expensive apps with a perfect rating (5)?5️⃣ How many apps have received more than 50K reviews?6️⃣ What is the average price of apps, grouped by genre and number of installs?7️⃣ How many apps have a rating higher than 4.7, and what is their average price?8️⃣ What is Google’s estimated revenue from apps with 5,000,000+ installs?
+(Assuming a 30% revenue cut)9️⃣ What are the maximum and minimum sizes of free vs. paid apps?🔟 Is there a correlation between an app’s rating, number of reviews, size, and price?1️⃣1️⃣ How many apps are free vs. paid across different content ratings?1️⃣2️⃣ How many apps are compatible with Android version 4.x?

+🗃️ Dataset Description

+🏷️ Column Name

+💡 Description

+Application name

+Name of the app

+Sort ascending

+Sort in ascending order

+Sort descending

+Sort in descending order

+Category

+Category of the app

+Rating

+Overall user rating

+Reviews

+Number of user reviews

+Size

+App size

+Installs

+Number of downloads

+Type

+Free or Paid

+Price

+App price

+Content Rating

+Target age group

+Genres

+Multiple genres of the app

+🛠️ How to Use

+1️⃣ Download the dataset.2️⃣ Open the project in Jupyter Notebook or any Python environment.3️⃣ Run the code step-by-step to analyze the data.4️⃣ Explore visualizations to answer the analytical questions.

+📦 Libraries Used

+Pandas: Data manipulation and analysis

+Matplotlib & Seaborn: Data visualization

+NumPy: Mathematical operations

+📝 Results

+This project provides key insights into Google Play Store apps, including the most popular genres, app size distributions, and correlations between app ratings, reviews, size, and price.
+Additionally, it estimates potential revenue for highly downloaded apps.

+🎯 This project was executed using best practices in data science and statistical analysis. 🚀